javatlacati/swiplwebtut/webspanish.md

 Y = [element(h1, [], [X])].
 -----

 The funny list with element/3 term in it is the format SWI-Prolog represents SGML in.
-But usually you won't care about that.
+Sin embargo usually you won't care about that.

-If you want to insert some normal HTML boilerplate in the midst of a mass of termerized html, do it like this:
+Si desea to insert some normal HTML boilerplate in the midst of a mass of termerized html, do it like this:

 ----
 my_inclusion(X) -->